openshift/enhancements/enhancements/installer/agent-based-installation-in-hive.md

 * a list of NTP sources (hostname or IP) to be added to all cluster hosts.
 They are added to any NTP sources that were configured through other means.
-* a list of SSH public keys that will be added to all agents for use in debugging.
+* an SSH public key that will be added to all agents for use in debugging.
 * pull secret reference
 * a label selector for Agents.
 This is how Agent resources are identified as belonging to a particular InstallEnv.